sassoftware/viya4-deployment/README.md

 ## Overview

-> **⚠ Breaking Change — CAS and Compute Storage**
+> **⚠ Notice — CAS and Compute Storage Change**
 >
 > Direct NFS volume mounts for CAS and Compute pods have been replaced with PersistentVolumeClaims (PVCs).
-If you have an existing deployment, **back up your data** from the NFS data and homes directories before upgrading and follow the [migration guide](docs/Troubleshooting.md#cas-and-compute-storage-migration-guide).
+For **fresh deployments** this is transparent — PVCs are created and mounted automatically with no action required.
+>
+> **If you use DaC to redeploy an existing SAS Viya instance** (note: redeployment is outside the officially supported scope of this project), data previously stored at the original NFS paths will not be automatically accessible through the new dynamically provisioned PVCs.
+Back up your data before redeploying.
+See the [storage change note](docs/Troubleshooting.md#cas-and-compute-storage-change) for details.

 - This project can only be used for patch updates that use the exact same manifest as the existing deployment.
 - Updating to a new SAS Viya platform version, cadence, or a new software offering is not supported using this project.